albertpastrana/dits/issues/backlog/Start-working-on-an-issue.task.md

 ## Acceptance criteria

-There is a new subcommand (`work`) that accepts the following arguments:
+There is a new subcommand (`checkout`) that accepts the following arguments:

 - `name`: name of the ticket the user wants to start working with.
 It has to be case insensitive and the user should be able to provide just a portion of the name (as a regular expression, like in `find`)